swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 The ability to declare type aliases that share names with associated types in protocols and protocol extensions has been a workaround for same-type constraints in protocol declarations, introduced in **Swift 4** ([SE-0142](https://github.com/apple/swift-evolution/blob/master/proposals/0142-associated-types-constraints.md)).

-Here, the declaration of a typealias that shares its name with an associatedtype is tantamount to a same-type constraint that is syntactically and semantically inconsistent with the language.
-This feature violates the rule that declarations in a protocol extension should never conflict with its requirements (the typealias does not act as a default value) and introduces counterproductive situations that often have no practical value and are thus hard to judge and assess.
+Here, the declaration of a `typealias` that shares its name with an `associatedtype` is tantamount to a same-type constraint that is syntactically and semantically inconsistent with the language.
+This feature violates the rule that declarations in a protocol extension should never conflict with its requirements (the type alias does not act as a default value) and introduces counterproductive situations that often have no practical value and are thus hard to judge and assess.

 ```swift